 This doesn’t really come as a surprise–there’s one family vacation to Walt Disney World that I recall mostly for swimming in the pool at Shades of Green, playing Daytona USA and Twilight Zone pinball in the nearby arcade, and having dinosaur nuggets at the restaurant.
-It’s funny (well, maybe not for my parents since these are things I could’ve done at home for a lot less money?) what memories really stick for kids.
+It’s funny what vacation memories really stick for kids.
+(Well, perhaps not for my parents since these are things I could’ve done at home for a lot less money?)

 While we devote portions of our Walt Disney World Hotel Reviews to pool coverage and have a dedicated section for pools in each of our Hotel Comparison Series, we thought it’d be fun to break down the very best of resort pools at Walt Disney World.
 Given their potential significance in vacation planning, this post is long overdue…